dltj/dltj-blog/content/2020-11-04-election-reflection.md

 Even on the way out the door, I tried a rogue option: I hooked a portable battery to one of the electronic polling pads to see if the update would complete overnight and be ready for us the next day.
 It didn't, and it wasn't.

-{% include image.html
-  wpsrc="2020/2020-11-04-boe-text.png"
-  caption="Text from Board of Elections" alt="Picture of a text with the contents: '(Franklin County Board Of Elections) Franklin County is going to ALL Paper Signature Poll Books.
+{{ image(float="right", width="234", localsrc="2020/2020-11-04-boe-text.png", caption="Text from Board of Elections", alt="Picture of a text with the contents: '(Franklin County Board Of Elections) Franklin County is going to ALL Paper Signature Poll Books.
 Open your BUMPER PACKET and have voters sign in on the Paper Signature Poll Books.
 Use the Paper Authority To Vote Slips.
 Go thru your Paper Supplemental Absentee List and record AB/PROV on the Signature Line of all voters on that list.
-Mark Names off of the White and Green Register of Voters Lists.'" width="234" float="right"
+Mark Names off of the White and Green Register of Voters Lists.'") }}
-%}
 Polling locations in Ohio open at 6:30 in the morning, and PEOs must report to their sites by 5:30.
 So I was up at 4:30 for a quick shower and packing up stuff for the day.
 Early in the setup process, the Board of Elections sent a text that the electronic poll pads were not going to be used and to break out the "BUMPer Packets" to determine a voter's eligibility to vote.